Louis-Chitiz/RHom/tutorials/Installing_Python.md

-## Installing Python and an Interpreter
+## Installing Python and a Code Editor

 To use this toolbox, you will need **Python** and a way to run Python code (an **interpreter**).